Policy and Advocacy

 Two policy areas our members tell us are of prime importance currently are:

-- to work with governments to embed principles of ‘policy coherence for development’ (PCD) within policy formulation
+- to work with governments to embed principles of ‘policy coherence for sustainable development’ (PCSD) within policy formulation

 - and, to ensure commitment by governments and the broader public to meeting the Sustainable Development Goals (SDGs) in Scotland, the UK and internationally by 2030.

 We have established a policy sub-group of our board to take these main issues forward.
-Get in touch for more information.
+The group is called the Alliance Policy Committee.
+Agendas and minutes of all meetings are published here.

 Working with governments